 If the blockage isn't treated quickly, the portion of heart muscle fed by the artery begins to die.
 Healthy heart tissue is replaced with scar tissue.
 This heart damage may not be obvious, or it may cause severe or long-lasting problems.

-Why Choose Cooper To Diagnose and Treat Heart Attack
+Why Choose Cardiac Partners To Diagnose and Treat Heart Attack

 - Nationally and internationally renowned clinical and interventional cardiologists